Chrispdl95/an-encoder-decoder-translation-model-using-LSTM-with-Python-and-Keras/README.md

 # Live Speech Translation with Seq2Seq Model

-Welcome to Live Speech Translation, a project that uses a sequence-to-sequence (seq2seq) model to provide real-time translation between English and Spanish.
-This project is designed to make language translation more accessible, efficient, and dynamic.
+In this  project i implement a sequence-to-sequence (seq2seq) model to create a translation machine.

 ## Overview